Leaving Cert: Breakthrough in ASTI row over predicted grades

 This indemnity - signed off by the Cabinet on Thursday - will only be invoked where a teacher has “made every reasonable effort” to apply a grade in line with the department’s official guidelines for schools which was published on Thursday evening.

+The ASTI’s stance over the scope of the legal indemnity had contrasted with that of the Teachers Union of Ireland (TUI) which said it was satisfied that the State indemnity offered teachers full legal protection.
+School management bodies were also happy with the terms of the State indemnity.

+However, the ASTI said it had received legal advice that individual teachers could be liable for up to a third of costs in any potential legal action.

-Parents’ representatives, meanwhile, have called on ASTI to resolve the issue as soon as possible.
+Parents’ representatives had called on the union and the department to resolve the issue as soon as possible.

 Speaking on Newstalk Breakfast, Paul Rolston of the National Parents Council Post Primary said: “Just do it, please.”

 “Our concern is the roller coaster that students have been on.
-All sides should come back to the table to resolve this,” he added.
+All sides should come back to the table to resolve this,” Mr Rolston added.